GlenPr/stochastic_finite-difference_model/README.md

 Optional: nloptr.

 # **How to use**
 See vignettes for functionality.
 Vignettes are written as Rstudio notebooks (version 2023-03-00) (.Rmd).
+Vignettes run quickly and each block of code should run in < 10 minutes on a typical personal computer.

 The .html are included for completeness but have not been optimized (so they may be ugly or lack figures).